Kong/kongponents/docs/components/card.md

 </KCard>
 ```

-If the title is ommitted, then KCard acts as a generic Box element.
+If the title is omitted, then KCard acts as a generic Box element.

 <KCard>
   <template slot="body">